 Widow or Widower.
 The widow or widower of a worker may receive a survivor benefit based on the worker's earnings history.
 The survivor benefit can begin as early as age 60, at a reduced rate, or when the widow or widower reaches full retirement age or older, at a higher monthly amount.
-If a widow or widower begins taking survivor benefits before reaching his or her full Social Security retirement age, the survivor benefits are reduced by 19/40 of 1 percent for each month under full retirement age.
-For example, if a widow or widower begins receiving a survivor benefit at age 60, that benefit will equal 71.5 percent of the deceased spouse's Social Security benefits at full retirement age.
-If a widow or widower qualifies for higher retirement benefits on his or her own record, he or she can switch to that benefit as early as age 62.
-If a widow or widower is disabled before the death of the worker, or within seven years thereafter, he or she can begin receiving survivor benefits as early as age 50.
-Remarriage of the widow or widower does not reduce or eliminate the survivor benefit.14
+The reduction for taking benefits early is 19/40 of 1% for each month under full retirement age.
+For example, if a widow or widower begins receiving a survivor benefit at age 60, that benefit will equal 71.5% of the deceased spouse's primary insurance amount at full retirement age.
+If a widow or widower qualifies for higher retirement benefits on their own record, they can switch to that benefit as early as age 62.
+If a widow or widower is disabled before the death of the worker, or within seven years thereafter, they can begin receiving survivor benefits as early as age 50.
+Remarriage of the surviving spouse does not reduce or eliminate the survivor benefit.14

 Dependent Parent.
 If a worker who was supporting a parent dies, the dependent parent, who is at least age 62, may be eligible to receive Social Security survivor benefits.
-To be eligible, the dependent parent must be unmarried, and must have been receiving at least half of his or her support from the working child.
-The dependent parent must not have a work history of his or her own that would yield a higher benefit.15
+To be eligible, the dependent parent must be unmarried, and must have been receiving at least half of their support from the working child.
+The dependent parent must not have a work history of their own that would yield a higher benefit.15

 Family Cap.
 Total family benefits payable under a worker's record are capped.
-The total cap varies but is equal to about 150 percent to 180 percent of what the worker would otherwise receive at full retirement age.16
+The total cap varies but is equal to about 150% to 180% of what the worker would otherwise receive at full retirement age.16